schu4276/3601-lab2_client-server/LABTASKS.md

 * A `category`

-At the very least (necessary to get 85% of this part of the lab) you should implement the following API endpoints:
+At the very least (necessary to get 85% of this part of the lab) you should implement (and create meaningful tests for) the following API endpoints:
 * `api/todos`, which returns all the to-dos
 * `api/todos/:id`, which returns the to-do with the specified ID
 * `api/todos?limit=7`, which lets you specify that maximum